Malaria Prevention Online

 Malaria prevention medications, like all medicines, can cause allergic reactions in some people.
 Additionally, malaria pills can also cause other side effects such as stomach upset, nausea, vomiting, skin sensitivity and rash, and other problems.
 Prior to starting a malaria prevention medication, one should consult one's medical provider and pharmacist to discuss side effects of this sort of malaria treatment.
 Certain people with significant risk factors may need customized malaria prophylaxis treatment.

 Malaria Prevention - Prescriptions Online

-One cannot simply buy Malarone, doxycycline or other malaria pills online as the medications used for malaria treatment require a prescription from a licensed medical provider before they can be dispensed by a pharmacy.
-Push Health helps people who are seeking malaria prevention pills get a malaria prescription from a licensed medical provider when it is appropriate and safe to do so.
+One cannot simply buy malaria pills online as the medications used for malaria treatment require a prescription from a licensed medical provider before they can be dispensed by a pharmacy.
+Malaria pills OTC (over the counter) are not available, either.
+Push Health helps people who are seeking malaria prevention pills get a malaria prescription from an online medical provider when appropriate to do so.

 Last updated May 16, 2021.
 Given the evolving nature of medicine and science, this information might not be accurate and should not be construed as medical advice or diagnosis / treatment recommendations.
 Please consult a licensed medical provider if you have additional questions.
 Please call 911 immediately or go to the nearest emergency room if you believe you are experiencing a medical emergency.